 a.
 100 - 175 words for 40-minute presentation (10-minutes of Q&A)

 b.
 In your session description, please include the expected outcomes of your session and the methods that you will use to foster participant interaction.
 If applicable, tie your proposal to the conference theme.

 Preference will be given to proposals that address one or more of the following: Scholarship that challenges educators to think outside the traditional classroom environment, that is designed to captivate the mind of diverse learners, provide greater access, or facilitate student success; Projects that support or enhance Open SUNY initiatives; Development, application and assessment of innovative uses of instructional technologies to improve student engagement and learning; Creating and assessing opportunities for performance based learning through public or private partnerships; Immersion of students in alternative learning environments; Development, administration, and assessment of professional development and ancillary services that support faculty innovation and student success

 Proposal Submission and Review:

-All proposals will be reviewed by the Professional Development Center Advisory Board using a blind review process.
-To ensure a fair review, only the PDC Conference Chair will receive submissions and will not be involved with the proposal review process.
+All proposals will be reviewed by the Professional Development Center Advisory Board, using a blind review process.
+To ensure a fair review, only the PDC Conference Chair will receive submissions; she will not be involved in the proposal review process.